 This is a simple guideline on how to put in and remove your lenses.
 The following instructions are for those who are right handed.

 1. First of all, always wash your hands before handling your lenses.

 2. Gently shake your lens case containing the storage solution to loosen the contact should it be stuck.
 (Don’t try pulling at the lens with your finger, or you might damage it.)

 3. Slide the lens out of its case and into the palm of your hand.
 Rinse thoroughly with the appropriate contact lens solution.
 Do this by squirting a pool of solution on your clean hand, and rubbing both sides of the lens through the solution to clean it.
 Having the contact slightly wet inside the bowl of the lens also helps to adhere the lens to the eye.

 4. Handle your lenses with your fingertips and avoid contact with fingernails.
 Balance the lens on your right index or middle finger which should be dry or mostly dry.
 All edges must be up.

-5. With the fingers and thumb of your other hand, simultaneously pull up on your upper eyelid and down on you lower eyelid.
+5. With the fingers and thumb of your left hand, simultaneously pull up on your upper eyelid and down on your lower eyelid.

 7. Gently release the lids and blink.
 While centering the lens, close your eyelids and gently massage the lens into place through the closed lids.
 Gently let go of your lids, look downward towards the floor.